myers32/Ecommerce-product-page/README.md

-Currently I am unable to continue creating this project because my device is broken.
+Currently I am unable to continue going along with this project because my device, that I am working on, is broken.
 Will come back to it as soon as possible